TheKing4012/Machine-Learning/anglais.md

 Even if you could think procrastination is useless don't you think you need time for yourself ?
 Like a time that you use to rest.
 When you are calm and can take some rest.
 When you stress goes down.

-I mean just imagine, if you never procrastinate, if you are always doing
+I mean just imagine, if you never procrastinate, if you are always doing like metro work sleep, don't you think it can have very bad aspect for your mental health ?

+And even if procrastination can be considered as a thing that is useless, they are several ways to procrastinate a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE2NjA1NTcxOF19
+eyJoaXN0b3J5IjpbMjEyNTAzMTUxOV19
 -->